yiisoft/yii2/docs/guide/model.md

 A model may be used in different scenarios.
 For example, a `User` model may be used to collect user login inputs, and it may also be used for user registration purpose.
 For this reason, each model has a property named `scenario` which stores the name of the scenario that the model is currently being used in.
-As we will explain in the next few sections, the concept of scenario is mainly used in validation and massive attribute assignment.
+As we will explain in the next few sections, the concept of scenario is mainly used for validation and massive attribute assignment.

 Associated with each scenario is a list of attributes that are *active* in that particular scenario.
 For example, in the `login` scenario, only the `username` and `password` attributes are active; while in the `register` scenario,